alinex/node-builder/README.md

-Alinex Development Utils
+Alinex Builder
 =================================================

 [![Build Status](https://travis-ci.org/alinex/node-builder.svg?branch=master)](https://travis-ci.org/alinex/node-builder)
 [![Dependency Status](https://gemnasium.com/alinex/node-builder.png)](https://gemnasium.com/alinex/node-builder)

 This package contains some helper commands for development of the alinex node packages.
-This is a superset of npm and other command line tools.
+Realized as a superset of npm and other command line tools.

 It may help a lot while developing to automatize the consequently done tasks.

 - easy to use build tool
 - supporting complete process
 - specialized for the alinex modules
-- extensible
+- usable for other modules, too
+- working with multiple packages at once

 It is one of the modules of the [Alinex Universe](http://alinex.github.io/node-alinex) following the code standards defined there.